-Don’t Over Stuff the Boxes – This might cause box to open while in transit.
+Pack it tight but Don’t Over Stuff the Boxes – You don’t want the contents to move or rattle but over stuffing the box might cause it to open while in transit.

 Select Sturdy Packaging – The best packaging to use are the free USPS Post office military care kits.
 These kits include flat rate boxes, shipping labels, tape and the appropriate customs forms.